 in the Federal Register

-initiates the draft EIS public comment period, which is normally 45 days.
-During the public comment period, the public, interested parties and other agencies are invited to provide comments and ask questions about the draft EIS.
+initiated the draft EIS public comment period, which is normally 45 days.
+During the public comment period, the public, interested parties and other agencies were invited to provide comments and ask questions about the draft EIS.
 All comments will be fully considered as the draft EIS is revised and will be preserved in the administrative record.

-To ensure the public has an opportunity to provide input, WAPA will be accepting public comments until May 17, 2021, including in writing (online/email preferred) or verbally during virtual public hearings.
-Time for speaking at the hearings is limited and written comments are encouraged.
-WAPA will hold two virtual public hearings in April 2021.
+To ensure the public had an opportunity to provide input, WAPA accepted public comments until May 17, 2021, including in writing (online/email preferred) or verbally during virtual public hearings.
+Time for speaking at the hearings was limited and written comments were encouraged.
+(WAPA held two virtual public hearings in April 2021.)

 Written comment submission

 - Postal Mail: Mark Wieringa, Western Area Power Administration, Headquarters Office A9402, P.O.
 Box 281213, Lakewood, CO 80228-8213.
 Note: Building access is limited due to the COVID-19 pandemic, so written comments mailed to the WAPA Headquarters Office may be delayed in reaching the project team.
 Written comments submitted electronically via the online form or email are preferred.

 Virtual public hearing details